MatthewL246/pretendo-docker/README.md

    4. Open the Friend List applet.
 You should be "online" and have a new friend code that is different from your friend code on the official servers.
    5. Reboot into GodMode9 and open the scripts menu again.
-   6. Run the `FriendsSaveSwitcher` script and select "Create a new save slot" again.
+   6. Run the `FriendsAccountSwitcher` script and select "Create a new save slot" again.
 Name the slot something descriptive like `local_server`.
    7. You now have multiple test Friends accounts saved on your SD card at `sd:/gm9/out/friends_accounts/`.
-You can switch between them by running the `FriendsSaveSwitcher` script, selecting "Create a new save slot", and following the instructions.
+You can switch between them by running the `FriendsAccountSwitcher` script, selecting "Create a new save slot", and following the instructions.
       - Pay careful attention to the script's instructions.
 When loading a save slot, it will first save the current Friends and account system modules